NFL loosening many COVID restrictions for vaccinated players - WTMJ

 “We feel like we know that in our country and around the league where and how things are improving, and to me there’s a direct correlation to people getting vaccinated,” Bills coach Sean McDermott said.
 “I would like to continue to see our team move in that direction, continue to move an increased number of people that are getting vaccinated. … It’s good to have the guys here, but I think the reality of our situation is that now — but also for sure come the fall, training camp — protocols are going to continue to be enforced, in particular for those who are unvaccinated as it relates to the masking and the different things that are in place.
 Just trying to be real about it and make sure people understand what normal is gonna look like, in particular for those who are unvaccinated come the fall.”

-AP Pro Football Writer Dave Campbell and AP Sports Writers Stephen Whyno, John Wawrow and Joe Reedy contributed to this report.
+AP Pro Football Writer Dave Campbell and AP Sports Writers Steve Reed, Stephen Whyno, John Wawrow and Joe Reedy contributed to this report.

 More AP NFL coverage: https://apnews.com/hub/NFL and https://twitter.com/AP_NFL